taikoxyz/taiko-mono/packages/protocol/contracts/bridge/README.md

         address refundAddress;
         // value to invoke on the destination chain, for ERC20 transfers. uint256 value;
         // Processing fee for the relayer.
-Zero if user will process themself. uint256 fee;
+Zero if user will process themselves. uint256 fee;
         // gasLimit to invoke on the destination chain, for ERC20 transfers. uint256 gasLimit;